-Price, mpg and overall running costs are likely top of the priorities list for most hatchback buyers.
-The good news is that most cars in this class are excellent in those areas, with a wide range of efficient petrol and diesel engines available.
-We'd always go for petrol if you're planning on only doing short journeys, as diesels tend to have problems if not driven regularly on longer motorway trips and usually cost more.
+The good news is that most hatchbacks from all manufacturers offer excellent running costs, with a wide range of efficient petrol and diesel engines available.
+We'd always go for petrol if you're planning on only doing short journeys, as diesels are more likely to have problems if not driven regularly on longer motorway trips and they usually cost more to buy in the first place.

 Being a good all-rounder doesn't have to make a car boring, though.
 There are many stylish, fun models in this class that'll put a smile on your face.
 There are comprehensive warranty and servicing deals available, too, ensuring reliability and further reductions in running costs.
 Basically, there's bound to be something to suit the tastes of every buyer and if you stick to our top 10 best hatchbacks you won't go far wrong.